Is DreamWeaver Carpet Any Good?

-DreamWeaver is a relative newcomer to the residential flooring market but has quickly gained popularity due to its quality product and easy-to-swallow price tag.
-Our review covers options, construction, cost, installation and consumer feedback.
+DreamWeaver carpet (or Dream Weaver) is a relative newcomer to the residential flooring market but has quickly gained popularity due to its quality product and easy-to-swallow price tag.
+Price-wise, DreamWeaver compares very favorably with other popular brands like Mohawk, TrafficMaster, and Lifeproof

 One of the brands you may come across when shopping for quality, reasonably priced home flooring is DreamWeaver by Engineered Floors.
 So, is DreamWeaver carpet any good?
 Here at Home Flooring Pros, we’ve done the digging for you, read on for the results.

-DreamWeaver carpet is manufactured by Engineered Floors and owned by Shaw Flooring.
+DreamWeaver carpet is manufactured by Engineered Floors who are based in Calhoun, Georgia.
+Engineered Floors is owned by Shaw Industries.

 DreamWeaver is one of the newest large-scale brands in the U.S carpet industry.
 But the company’s founder was no stranger to the industry.
 Bob Shaw and his family had already built one highly successful carpet brand, Shaw Flooring.
 After selling that business, in 2009 they launched their second venture into the industry: Engineered Floors.